karengcecena/takehome1-HB/README.md

 - Deployed Website for ease of access

 ## Note
-- The Procfile and gunicorn==20.1.0 requirement (and a few others due to HB web dev virtual environment issues) were created for hosting web app on Heroku, however, I decided to host it on AWS instead).
+- The Procfile and gunicorn==20.1.0 requirement (and a few others due to HB web dev virtual environment issues) in requirements.txt were created for hosting web app on Heroku, however, I decided to host it on AWS instead.